The Environment, Safety, and Health (ESH) Division supports

 work activities.
 Lab management shall be responsible to ensure that

-policies, programs and professional ESH and security staff in place to
+policies, programs and professional ESH and security staff are in place to

 enable implementation of these programs.